 We derive our revenues from licensing our software applications, providing maintenance support and professional services.
 Our license revenues are primarily generated through annual license fees that recur during the term of our multi-year contracts.
 These multi-year contracts have licensing terms ranging from 2 to 7 years and are renewable on an annual or multi-year basis.
 In certain cases, when required by a customer, we license our software on a perpetual basis.
 In addition, certain of our multi-year term licenses provide the customer with the option to purchase a perpetual license at the end of the initial contract term, which we refer to as a perpetual buyout right.
 We generally price our licenses based on the amount of direct written premiums, or DWP, that will be managed by our solutions.
-We typically invoice our customers annually in advance or quarterly for both term license and maintenance fees, and we invoice our perpetual license customers either in full at contract signing or on an installment basis and invoice related maintenance fees annually in advance.
-Our license revenues have generally been recognized when payment is due from our customers.
+We typically invoice our customers annually in advance or quarterly for both term license and maintenance fees, and we invoice our perpetual license revenues have generally been recognized when payment is due from our customers.